ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 The above command will create a population of neutron stars according to the initial conditions specified in `pypopsyn/simulator/config_simulator.py` and evolve it in time dynamically.
-The output is saved in the specified output folder and consists of a file `final_pop_dyn.csv` containing the information on the final positions and velocities of neutron stars in the Galaxy, the profiles for the simulation if enabled and a dictionary of configuration parameters in `configuration.json` for reproducibility.
+The output is saved in the specified output folder and consists of the following files:

+* `final_pop_dyn.csv` containing the information on the final positions and velocities of neutron stars in the Galaxy.
+* `.json` and `.log` files containing the timing profiles for the simulation, if enabled.
+* `configuration.json` file containing the configuration parameters for reproducibility.

 This simulation approach is useful if the user wants to create a database of dynamically evolved neutron stars and use it to separately run subsequent simulation steps, i.e., perform the magneto-rotational evolution and apply observational